Dre Campbell Farm

 5. Avoid Overhead Watering

 Overhead watering or wetting leaves can encourage powdery mildew.
-These processes increase the dampness and humidity risk, encouraging mildew growth [2].
+These processes increase the risk of dampness and humidity, which can encourage mildew growth [2].

 6. Insecticidal Soap